zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/after-submit-actions.md

 ## Multi-Instance

-Multi-instance is a term used for more than one identical instance that run parallel on in consequence to each other.
-In a multi-instance action setup that means that is possible to set multiple actions of the same type that will hold its own configuration and content.
+In computing, "multi-instance" refers to the ability to have multiple identical instances running in parallel or in sequence to each other.
+In the context of actions, a multi-instance action setup means that it is possible to set up multiple actions of the same type, each with its own configuration and content.

 {% image %}
 ![Multi-Instance Action](/assets/ytp/forms/form-action-multi-instance.png)